What is The Bigger Picture?

 We believe there is more to watching films than meets the eye and that experiencing films together can change our lives and communities for the better.

 The Bigger Picture is a BFI Film Audience Network project developed by exhibitors for exhibitors with the support of National Lottery.
 It showcases how film exhibitors across the UK are making a difference and encourages peer-to-peer sharing.
 Full of inspirational case studies, articles guides and research, this resource is a place to pick up ideas from other organisations and access a range of perspectives on what’s happening in film exhibition as well as a platform to share our stories with the wider world.
-The platform also signposts to other useful FAN resources including Inclusive Cinema, FAN New Releases , Film Research and Booking Now.
+The platform also signposts to other useful FAN resources including Booking Now and the archive of resources that were published during the Inclusive Cinema project.

 The Bigger Picture is based upon the Story of Change for Cultural Film (2015) framework co-designed with representatives from the exhibition sector and partners with an ambition to better understand and communicate the impacts of cultural cinema.
 As part of the process, the following key impact areas were identified: awareness and attitudes, knowledge and experience, social cohesion, wellbeing and economic value.